Log in or create a free Rosenverse account to watch this video.

 "If you haven’t taken command and control of your story someone else has, and it’s likely not the story you want to be told."

-"The art of storytelling is the ability to talk about difficult subjects in a way that still leaves people feeling good."
+"The art of storytelling is the ability to talk about difficult subjects in a way that leaves people feeling good."

 Or choose a question: